surya-sk/concept-pad/README.md

 Please report any bugs in the Issues section.
 Include your OS, app version, a detailed description and steps to reproduce in the bug report.

 ## License
 This project is licensed under the GNU General Public License 3.
-Check LICENSE.md for more information.
+Check LICENSE for more information.